Workbench best practices

 mid-UDF

-In this example, we're using the Overture Maps Example UDF but not sure exactly what our bbox
+In this example, we're using the Overture Maps Example UDF but not sure exactly what our bounds

 object looks like.